MileHacker Logo

 • Utilize public buses for Torres del Paine and other regional travel.

-• Focus on free activities like walking throughout the town and the Costanera.
+• Stick to free activities such as walking throughout the town and the Costanera.

-• Pack your own food for treks to save on meal expenses.
+• Pack your own food for long walks to save on meal expenses.

 Limit paid tours to a few experiences, like the Torres del Paine park entrance fee.